alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 * Use examples to clarify understanding of a requirement and your understanding
 * Provides living documentation and examples for developers

+^ The main side effect of TDD for me is that you write just the right amount of tests and code.
+No code exists without tests.
+Tests deepen the understanding of the problem you are trying to solve.

+---

+# The worst effects of BDD

+* Need to get the business involved
+* It can add huge overhead if done badly

 ---

 # The best effects of BDD